nitrite/nitrite-doc/java-sdk/repository/other.md

 boolean isDropped = productRepository.isDropped();
 ```

-!!!warning Warning
+!!!warning
 Any further operation on a dropped repository will throw `NitriteIOException`.
 !!!

-## Closing a repository
+## Closing a Repository

 You can close a repository using `close()` method.
 Any further operation on a closed repository will throw `NitriteIOException`.